 Some years later, Peisistratus fought against the Mytilenians in order to recapture Sigeum, which had come under their control.
 As a reward for the military assistance he had once received from Gorgilus of Argos, Peisistratus offered his Argive son, grandson of Gorgilus, the recently vanquished city.
-Hegesistratus was forced to fight to maintain this city under his control.4 When Hippias, the legitimate Athenian son of Peisistratus and heir to the tyranny of Athens fled the city in 510 BC, he first sought refuge in Sigeum, before being reunited again with his daughter, Archedike, at Lampsacus.5
+Hegesistratus was forced to fight to maintain this city under his control.4 When Hippias, the legitimate Athenian son of Peisistratus and heir to the of Athens fled the city in 510 BC, he first sought refuge in Sigeum, before being reunited again with his daughter, Archedike, at Lampsacus.5

 2. Gernet, L., "Mariages de tyrans", Anthropologie de la Grèce antique (Paris 1968), p.
 347.

 3. Arist., Ath.
 17.4.